Pranav452/Pranav452/README.md

 ---

 ### 🚀 Currently, I’m:
 - Building **AI-integrated tools** and collaborative platforms.
-- Working as a **Front-End Developer Intern at Scogo Networks**.
 - Exploring **deep learning, AI integration, and system design**.
 - Collecting and studying **research papers in AI/ML**.
 - Always pushing toward **new challenges** while staying grounded in fundamentals.
+- Worked as a **Front-End Developer at Scogo Networks**.

 ---